zowe/docs-site/docs/user-guide/ze-usage.md

 * **Data set, USS and jobs persistence settings:** You can store any of data sets, USS files, or jobs permanently in the **Favorites** tab.
 Right-click on a data set, USS file, or job and click **Add Favorite**.

-* **Identify syntax errors with a syntax highlighter:** Zowe Explorer supports a syntax hightlighter for data sets.
+* **Identify syntax errors with a syntax highlighter:** Zowe Explorer supports a syntax highlighter for data sets.
 To enhance the experience of using the extension, download an extension that highlights syntax, such as [COBOL Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.cobol-language-support) or [HLASM Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.hlasm-language-support).

 * **Edit a profile**: You can edit existing profiles by clicking the **pencil** button next to the **magnifying glass** button in the explorer tree.
 The feature lets you modify the information inside your profile.